Hemlock, Ohio

-Hemlock is a village in Saltlick Township, Perry County, Ohio, United States.
+Hemlock is a village in Perry County, Ohio, United States.
 The population was 142 at the 2020 census.
-The Village was originally settled as Coaldale on June 15, 1869 then established as Hemlock on July 15, 1872.
-A Post Office was in operation until the early 2000s.

 History

-Originally settled as Coaldale on June 15, 1869 then established Hemlock on July 15, 1872.
-The Hemlock post office was in operation till the early 2000s.
+Originally settled as Coaldale on June 15, 1869, then established as Hemlock on July 15, 1872.
+The Hemlock post office was in operation until October 3, 1986.
 The village was named for a grove of hemlock trees near the original town site.